turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-hardhat-deploy-and-nft-app.md

 # 2 - Write a smart contract

-### The OpenZeppelin ERC1155 library.
+### The OpenZeppelin ERC1155 library
 ERC1155 is a novel token standard that aims to take the best from previous standards to create a fungibility-agnostic and gas-efficient token contract.
 ERC1155 draws ideas from all of ERC20, ERC721, and ERC777.
 ERC1155s are commonly used in NFT collectible projects, although they are not typically viewed as 'fine art' it is not unreasonable to use this token standard for such purposes.
 We will examine the use case of a token meant specifically for use within our Tiny Village.

-### Install the OpenZeppelin contracts and create your smart contract file.
+### Install the OpenZeppelin contracts and create your smart contract file
  ```bash
 npm install @openzeppelin/contracts
 touch  contracts/TinyVillage.sol
 ```
 ### Write your smart contract
-you'll need to add a license to your code  ```SPDX License Identifier: MIT```, The source code of the smart contract will be visible on the blockchain, It's a best practice to have a license on your code to avoid the problem if third parties use your code .  with ```pragma solidity ^0.8.0;``` you'll set a compilation version,The compile version of your code and libraries must be compatible,The ```import "@openzeppelin/contracts/token/ERC1155/ERC1155.sol``` will get the ERC1155.sol file in ```node_modules``` and other solidity files that ERC1155 will need to compile.
+You'll need to add a license to your code  ```SPDX License Identifier: MIT```, the source code of the smart contract will be visible on the blockchain, it's a best practice to have a license on your code to avoid the problem if third parties use your code.  with ```pragma solidity ^0.8.0;``` you'll set a compilation version, the compile version of your code and libraries must be compatible, the ```import "@openzeppelin/contracts/token/ERC1155/ERC1155.sol``` will get the ERC1155.sol file in ```node_modules``` and other solidity files that ERC1155 will need to compile.
 Create the ``` contract TinyVillage  is ERC1155``` to give the name of the contract and tell to use the ERC1155 library using ```ìs````

-#### ⚠ If you are using Remix import the ERC1155 module using github.
+#### ⚠ If you are using Remix import the ERC1155 module using github
 ```solidity
 import "https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC1155/ERC1155.sol";
 ```